eea/eea.docker.matomo/Readme.md

 This repo was made from the bitnami repo, with the following differeces:

-1. Added our 3 scripts with the first part copied from ./rootfs/opt/bitnami/scripts/matomo/entrypoint.sh removing the "if" condition
+1. Added our 3 scripts

+2. Update `./rootfs/opt/bitnami/scripts/matomo/entrypoint.sh`
+    a.
+Update if to support run_ commands
+    b. add `/use_matomo_in_rancher.sh`

-2. In Dockerfile
+3. In Dockerfile

     a.
 Replace `bullseye` with `buster`
     b.
 Replace `debian-11` with `debian-10`